wwalker/quick-log/README.md

 But, Wait there's more!!

-I didn't want to have to do an ls to find the name of the log file that justlog or timelog just created for me.
+I didn't want to have to do an ls to find the name of the log file that log-plain or log-time just created for me.

-So, you run your command with justlog (or timelog), and then you just use lesslog or viewlog (I'll probably create an emacs log for Those people):
+So, you run your command with log-plain (or log-time), and then you just use log-less or log-view (I'll probably create an emacs log for Those people):

 ```
-justlog barman -v check-backup mtv-pg-01 --run 20191127T045147
+log-plain barman -v check-backup mtv-pg-01 --run 20191127T045147
-lesslog barman
+log-less barman
 ```

 That's it, no `ls -lrt ~/tmp`, no tab completion games to find the file name.
-Just run lesslog (or viewlog if you like using vim to look at logs).
+Just run log-less (or log-view if you like using vim to look at logs).

 But, Wait there's more!!

-`lesslog`, `viewlog`, and `newestlog` only look at the first argument; so, you can be lazy:
+`log-less`, `log-view`, and `log-newest` only look at the first argument; so, you can be lazy:

 ```
-justlog make -D prefix=/opt
+log-plain make -D prefix=/opt
 ```

 Now, you just up arrow and change "just" to "less", and your looking at the recent log file:

 ```
-lesslog make -D prefix=/opt
+log-less make -D prefix=/opt
 ```

-`lesslog` (and `viewlog` and `newestlog`) just ignore the extra arguments.
+`log-less` (and `log-view` and `log-newest`) just ignore the extra arguments.

 But, wait!
 There's more!

-You get programmable completion (tab completion) for whatever commands you put after `justlog` and `timelog`.
+You get programmable completion (tab completion) for whatever commands you put after `log-plain` and `log-time`.

 But, wait!
 There's even more!

-"I use grep all the time on my log files" - And the answer is, you guessed it, `greplog`
+"I use grep all the time on my log files" - And the answer is, you guessed it, `log-grep`

 First, get the text from all 800 servers' /etc/cron.d/atop files that are broken:

 ```
-justlog fordcrun 'grep -F "0 0 * * root" /etc/cron.d/atop'
+log-plain fordcrun 'grep -F "0 0 * * root" /etc/cron.d/atop'
 ```

-Then get the hostnames (on the line above the output in the file :-) ) with greplog (without having to look up the log file name):
+Then get the hostnames (on the line above the output in the file :-) ) with log-grep (without having to look up the log file name):

 ```
-wwalker@polonium:~ ✓ $ greplog fordcrun  -B1 -F "0 0 * * root"
+wwalker@polonium:~ ✓ $ log-grep fordcrun  -B1 -F "0 0 * * root"
 int-salt-01:
     0 0 * * root systemctl restart atop
 --